chef-boneyard/chef-fundamentals/slides/data-bags/01_slide.md

 They are not tied specifically to roles or nodes.

-Use data bags for storing information that is “infrastructure-wide”.
+Use data bags for storing information that is "infrastructure-wide".

 # Creating Data Bags

-Data bags go in the “data_bags” directory of the chef-repo.
+Data bags go in the "data_bags" directory of the chef-repo.

 Create a directory for the bag itself.

-Put items in JSON files in the bag’s directory.
+Put items in JSON files in the bag's directory.

 # Creating Data Bags